 As an employee, you pay tax automatically through PAYE, so you don’t need to do anything unless you have other taxable sources of income.

 By contrast, when you’re self-employed you take full responsibility for paying the right amount of tax.
 You’ll need to keep accurate records of everything you earn during the year and all business-related expenses, and fill out an annual self-assessment tax return form.
 If you run your own limited company, the company will also have to pay tax.
+If you freelance and get paid by your employer via your limited company, its worth considering how you can avoid IR35 tax legislation which is pencilled to come into effect in 2021.
 Handling your own tax affairs can quickly become time-consuming, in which case it may be most efficient to hire an accountant.

 Paid holiday, sick pay and maternity/paternity leave